ceworley/statqs/README.md

 # statistics
 Intro-stats materials made with R/exams.
 Students use R or spreadsheet formulas.
-Questions use embedded csv files.
+Questions use embedded csv files and have links to wikipedia.

 In addition to density and cumulative curves, I make heavy use of spinners to visualize the concepts.